Jtachan/PyAI_Portfolio/README.md

   - *Radar 360 view*
   - *Fusion data from radars systems*
   - *Lidar Spherical Projection*

+## Python coding guide
+This repo contains an organized guide on how to program on Python.
+This is the knowledge I had adquire while working as a Python Engineer.
+<br>The creation of this repository has two purposes:

+- Demonstrate my knowledge on Python and show how I work on projects with it
+- Help others not so experienced in Python to improve

 ## Python extended utils
 The `Python extended utils` is a small installable package with a few extra classes.